 Eat Here: Baby Bao, PiccadillyBy Alicia Grimshaw

 Bao always feel like a fun meal.
 Probably because there’s something quite novel about eating cartoon looking food, or maybe it’s the fact that it’s a whole meal cleverly sandwiched into a white, squishy, cloud-looking pouch.
 There is no shortage of bao places in London, but it doesn’t mean there’s not room for one more.
 Enter, Baby Bao.
-Already a mainstay on the Brighton food scene, they’ve recently opened in the capital (in the slap bang central location on Haymarket, no less) and have brought with them a playful oriental menu spearheaded by Chef Adrian Geddes.
+Already a mainstay on the Brighton food scene, they’ve recently opened in the capital (in the slap bang central location on Haymarket) and have brought with them a playful oriental menu spearheaded by Chef Adrian Geddes.

 The irony of this restaurant is that the bao are anything but baby.
 They’re large.
 Massive, even.
 We’ve never seen bao like it.
 Like GMO bao.
-With bao, it’s alway best to stick to the Asian flavours – and the roast pork belly with hoisin, peanuts, cucumber and spring onions – was a nod to that.
+With bao, it’s alway best to stick to the Asian flavours – and the roast pork belly with hoisin, peanuts, cucumber and spring onions – a nod to that.
 These fluffy buns had it all going on: sweet, savoury, and soft in one mouthful.
 And props to anyone that can eat this gracefully.

 Another meat-led bite was the fried chicken bao, which was served, controversially, as a bao burger.
 Judgement aside, the light bao packed a flavourful punch – with the crispy skin and spicy gochujang mayo contrasting nicely with the soft, cushiony bun.